-The Harris and Lewis Smokehouse in Stornoway is the latest culinary delight to hit the Outer Hebrides.
+When looking for places to eat in Stornoway, The Harris and Lewis Smokehouse is the latest culinary delight to hit the Outer Hebrides.

 The interior is beautifully decorated throughout and thankfully they have not fallen into the trap of attempting to keep up with the latest trends, so the decor is somewhat timeless incorporating the local tweed textile with the leather seating and some lovely decorative floor to ceiling wall shelving.

-The Harris and Lewis Smokehouse menu places a strong emphasis on using fresh local produce and is quite fish heavy, whether it be fresh Scottish salmon, smoked salmon, haddock or fresh hand-dived scallops.
+The Harris and Lewis Smokehouse menu places a strong emphasis on using fresh local produce and is quite fish heavy, whether it be fresh Scottish salmon or smoked salmon from the Scottish Salmon Company, haddock or fresh hand-dived scallops.
 I love fish so that is all appealing to me but I know it’s not for everyone, Peter included, so fear not, there are also fish-free (and vegan/vegetarian) options available.

 During our two weeks in Stornoway, we visited the Harris and Lewis Smokehouse just once and this was simply for coffee and cake.
-We were too early for lunch and too late for brunch, of course, we could have waited for the half-hour to pass in time for lunch to start but we settled on having something quick to share with the intention of returning another day.
+We were too early for lunch and too late for brunch, of course, we could have waited for the half-hour to pass in time for lunch to start but we settled on having something quick to share to return another day.

 I believe that the cakes change regularly as they are baked in house so you may not see these listed on the menu but they were sitting up by the counter, so make sure to head in that direction when visiting.
 And make sure to check out their specials board for seasonal drinks and daily offers!